towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 ```

-**What is the numbers of riders per hour for both types of users?**
+**What is the numbers of riders in each hour throughout the year for both types of users?**

 ```
 SELECT *